ditekshen/is-wos/README.md

     ```

 2. Select "Machine Learning" from Kibana's sidebar.
 This is availble in the free "Basic" Elastic Stack subscriptions and is enabled by default.
-3. Click "Upload file" under "Import data", and then select or drag the is-wos.ndjson file.
+3. Click "Upload file" under "Import data", and then select or drag the is-wos-data.ndjson file.
 4. In the resulting sampling page, under "Override settings" ensure that the "Time field" is set to "observed", and then click "Import".
 5. Add a name for the index and create the index pattern if it does not exist or this is first time the data is being imported.
 5. In the "Import data" page, select "Advanced" and perform the following: